 Neil Bernstein Ph.D. is an adolescent psychologist and author of How to Keep Your Teenager Out of Trouble and What to Do If You Can’t.

-Q: Despite the stay at home situation that has been mandated, some teens are just ignoring the restrictions.
-How can we convince our defiant teenagers to cooperate?
+Despite the stay at home situation during Covid, some teens were just ignoring the restrictions.
+How can parents convince their defiant teenagers to cooperate?

 Bernstein: Teenagers are allergic to control.
 The more we force them to do something, the more they do the opposite.
 Why are they allergic to control?
 Sometimes they feel the parents are control freaks and they feel compelled to say white if we say black and vice versa.
 In some cases, peer pressure can fuel defiance.
 Believe it or not, a little bit of genetics is mixed in.
 Kids are born and raised with different personalities, and it’s not a one shoe fits all thing.
 So if the child has been stubborn, negative, whatever from early on, it’s conceivable.
 ADHD could play a factor.
 Sometimes just plain old resistance to being told what to do can be a factor.
 And you know, these kids are stubborn and they tend to blame others.
 If there’s an argument with their parent or with a friend, it’s your fault.

 Bernstein: Do you know the old saying you don’t get into a spraying match with a skunk?
 That translates to if your kid has control issues or defiance issues, the last thing that’s going to work is to say “Because I said so.”
 That’s why that’s just fueling the resistance.
 So we start out by validating their concerns.
 “I know it makes you angry when I tell you what to do.
 I would like to hear your thoughts as well.”
 You don’t stoop to their level in argument.
 You try to keep it rational.
 You tell them what you think is important and you want to hear it out and you would like the same courtesy for them to hear what you are saying.
 Sometimes you can actually ask for their advice on something to get them into the conversation of compliance.